Code-Screen/candidates/docs/prerequisites.md

 <br>

-Once you have these set-up, you can then [begin your assessment](begin-assessment.md).
+Once you have the runtime installed for the language/framework in which you are taking your assessment, you can then [begin your assessment](begin-assessment.md).